-Currently, PIA has the largest network, counting more than 29,000 servers worldwide you can connect to.
+Currently, PIA has the largest network, counting more than 29,000 servers worldwide you can connect.

 Furthermore, it boasts a zero-logging policy, doesn’t leak data, and packs various additional features.

-All things considered, if PandaVPN suddenly stopped working on your PC, there’s several things you could try and fix it.
+All things considered, if PandaVPN suddenly stopped working on your PC, there are several things you could try and fix it.

 Just remember to be patient and try using all of our suggested fixes before calling it quits.